Mary L. Hilfiker, Ph.D., M.D., Trauma Center Medical Director

 Mary Beth joined Rady Children’s Hospital-San Diego in 2007 to manage the injury prevention programs in the Center for Healthier Communities.
 A physical therapist for 25 years, she uses her clinical and academic background to provide comprehensive injury prevention programs using evidence-informed and evidence-based injury prevention practices.

 Mary Beth manages all of Rady Children’s injury prevention programs, which include Safe Routes to School, the Safety Store, the Kohl’s Transportation Safety Program and is the Coordinator for Safe Kids San Diego.
-Mary Beth has presented numerous papers at national conferences, and is currently on the Advisory Board for for “Safetylit”, a program of the Injury Prevention Policy Program at San Diego State University.
-Mary Beth holds a bachelor’s of science degree in biology from Regis University, a bachelor’s of science in physical therapy from New York University, a master’s degree in education from George Washington University and a master’s of science degree in evaluative clinical sciences from Dartmouth College.
+Mary Beth has presented numerous papers at national conferences, and is currently on the Advisory Board for for “Safetylit,” a program of the Injury Prevention Policy Program at San Diego State University.
+Mary Beth holds a bachelor’s of science degree in biology from Regis University, a Bachelor of Science in physical therapy from New York University, a master’s degree in education from George Washington University and a Master of science degree in evaluative clinical sciences from Dartmouth College.
 She enjoys working with families from many cultures and has provided medical services and consultation internationally in South Africa, Vietnam, New Zealand and England.

-Priscilla Roedel MPH Coordinator-Safe Routes to School
+Priscilla Roedel, M.P.H., Coordinator, Safe Routes to School

 Priscila joined the Safe Routes to School team in 2014.
-She received her undergraduate degree from the University of Illinois at Urbana-Champaign in Sociology and Economics and earned her Master of Public Health degree in Community Health Practice from the University of Texas – Health Science Center at Houston.
-She has worked with the Safe Routes to School – Retail Program in National City and also has experience with the planning, implementation and evaluation of health- focused programs including worksite wellness programs, lactation supportive programs, and HIV-AIDS prevention and care.
+She received her undergraduate degree from the University of Illinois at Urbana-Champaign in sociology and economics and earned her Master of Public Health degree in community health practice from the University of Texas – Health Science Center at Houston.
+She has worked with the Safe Routes to School – Retail Program in National City and also has experience with the planning, implementation and evaluation of health- focused programs, including worksite wellness programs, lactation supportive programs and HIV/AIDS prevention and care.